THE NATION'S FIRST BANK RATING SERVICE

 PROBLEMS FOR BORROWERS: Fortunately, fewer banks and thrifts go on to actually fail today.
 However, among those that do, strict new FDIC policies interpreting deposit account exposure often provide surprise “haircuts” to depositors who mistakenly thought they were below the $250,000 limit.
 Worse yet are the unlucky borrowers whose loans wind up in the hands of professional asset liquidators looking for any excuse to declare default and accelerate repayment.

 BANK SAFETY WATCH: During the banking and S&L crises of the 1980s, people were reminded of most of these themes with sad regularity.
 Now that fewer financial institutions are having difficulties, those that are in trouble often can hide in anonymity because of an uninformed public.
 Fortunately, a large number of excellent educational materials, particularly in the field of personal finance, address the issue of bank safety.
 Most of these recommend that everyone keep an eye on the banks and thrifts with which they deal.
 Whether for simple checking and small savings accounts, CDs or for loans, it is so easy and inexpensive for people to know their bank’s financial standing, that it is simply a shame when anyone is caught, sometimes without even knowing it, by an institution’s financial problems.
-One of the easiest ways to find out the financial condition of your bank, S&L or credit union is to use VERIBANC’s ratings.
-Instant Ratings are $10 each for a verbal / written confirmation.
+One of the easiest ways to find out the financial condition of your bank or credit union is to use VERIBANC’s ratings.
+Instant Ratings are $5 each, if purchased online.
+Instant Ratings are $10 each for an over the phone verbal rating followed up with a written confirmation.

 SHOULD I BE CONCERNED ABOUT MY EMPLOYEE BENEFIT PLAN?